-One of the most significant events of the 20th century was the changing role and improving status of women in private and public life, along with greater expectations for happiness.
+One of the most significant events of the 20th century was changing the role and improving the status of women in private and public life, along with instilling greater expectations for happiness.
 Those same changes brought about a much talked-about rise in divorce rates and liberalization of divorce laws.
 Infidelity and financial upheavals are significant causes of divorce, but the major causes are emotional; partners grow emotionally distant, experience disappointments because of unmet (and often unrealistic) expectations, or develop separate visions of life.

 The liberalization of divorce laws has fueled non-adversarial approaches to marital dissolution, such as negotiation and mediation.
 Such practices are especially beneficial for children, for whom divorce is almost always deeply distressing and whose needs are often overlooked in the process.